How to send UTM parameters into Zoho CRM

 1. Captures all traffic

-2. Stores the data in the cookie
+2. Remembers the data

 4. Captures landing page data as well